 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

 Csaba Jenei: The important step is changing the patient position, the rotation and the flexion of the probe individually during the examination if the visibility of the PVs is not satisfactory.
-If these maneuvers does not provide the When attempting this protocol, keep in mind that despite all these advancements in transducer and software technology, a good quality image of the heart is necessary to achieve accurate results[1].
+[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (3.8, 4.2, 4.4, 4.5)